SPARTAN563/up/README.md

 - Gracefully handles reloads with syntax errors during development.
 - Built on [distribute](http://github.com/learnboost/distribute).
 - Supports transpilers such as CoffeeScript.
+- Supports Socket.IO and SockJS (as well as other frameworks with session-unique URLs)

 ## Setup